bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Search for examples of how mechanical instability might perturb development-->

 What remains unclear, however, is whether the increased tissue strain, or the buckling itself, have any adverse effects to embryogenesis.
-An ectopic fold can, for instance, disrupt cell-to-cell interactions or short-range signaling, leading to patterning defects---specially if they occur when tissues are being specified as during gastrulation.
+An ectopic fold can, for instance, disrupt cell-to-cell interactions or short-range signaling, leading to patterning defects---especially if they occur when tissues are being specified as during gastrulation.
 Physical compression may also impact the differentiation of tissues since cells can sense and respond to mechanical stimuli with changes in patterning [@Heisenberg2013-pl].
 More generally, variable ectopic buckling may slow down morphogenesis.
 In this sense, a canalized process forming a single predictable invagination may improve developmental robustness and allow for faster development, bringing an evolutionary advantage for embryos with a pre-patterned head invagination.